-Findata will operate in conjunction with the National Institute for Health and Welfare but separately from the Institute’s other activities.
-The authority’s operation will be initiated stepwise.
+Findata operates in conjunction with the National Institute for Health and Welfare but separately from the Institute’s other activities.
+The authority’s operation is initiated stepwise.

 Information on the Act on the Secondary Use of Health and Social Data (Ministry of Social Affairs and Health)

 What Findata does?

 Findata issues permits for the secondary use of health and social data when

 - data from several different controllers is combined